tujoworker/gatsby-plugin-federation/README.md

 # Gatsby Plugin for enabling Module Federation

+This Plugin enables Webpack Module Federation, without any sidecar or special solution.

 ## How to use

 Install `yarn add gatsby-plugin-federation` and add it to your `gatsby-config.js` file: